 Whiteflies: If you notice white specks flying up when you brush against a plant, whiteflies have set up camp.
 To control them safely, get insecticidal soap and spray it on the leaves, particularly on the underside (try the spray on a few leaves before spraying the whole plant to be sure it is not sensitive to the soap).

 Cats: Some cats like to dig in potted plants; others use them for litter boxes.
+(But be careful, some plants, like lilies, are deadly to cats.)
 If your cats won't stay away from your houseplants, crush some rue leaves and spread them on top of the soil—the scent is very unpleasant to cats.